 But it’s rewarding: climate change can be used to increase the available farmland and also the land available for wild plants and animals.

 (69) Alibaba delivery service

 The Chinese website Alibaba Express is a treasure for getting all kinds of equipment and spare parts.
-Even in Europe, many spare parts are only available on Aliexpress – you might get for example a whole laser printer fuser assembly for 100 EUR right in Europe, or just the broken fuser roller inside it fro 9 EUR from Aliexpress.
+Even in Europe, many spare parts are only available on Aliexpress – you can for example buy a laser printer fuser assembly for 100 EUR right in Europe, or you can buy only the broken part (a fuser roller) inside it for 9 EUR from Aliexpress.